Item #1

 Conference of the United Methodist Church joined with other mid-state United

-Methodist congregations and voted to become the Central Pennsylvania Conference
+Methodist congregations to form the Central Pennsylvania Conference of the

-of the new conference and the date of the union were deliberately chosen to
+new conference and the date of the union were deliberately chosen to coordinate

-coordinate with statewide efforts to reorganize the denomination's structure
+with statewide efforts to reorganize the denomination's structure and ministry

-week on October 11, 1969, congregations to the west voted to join and become
+October 11, 1969, congregations to the west voted to join to form the Western

-following week on October 25, 1969, congregations to the east voted to join and
+week on October 25, 1969, congregations to the east voted to join to form the

-In addition to organizing the United Methodist Church for efficient
+addition to organizing the United Methodist Church for efficient ministry in

-ministry in the state, this coordinated action provided more accurate and
+the state, this coordinated action provided more accurate and consistent

-consistent conference names in place of the ones that had been used in the past
+conference names in place of the ones that had been used in the past by the

-by the United Methodist Church and its predecessors – such Allegheny, Eastern,
+United Methodist Church and its predecessors – such Allegheny, Eastern, Erie,

 On June 4, 2009, the Central